 Best portable Sonos speaker

-Sonos’ original Bluetooth speaker isn’t “portable” in the same sense as the much smaller Roam, but it’s easy enough to lug around different rooms of your home or haul out to the backyard for a party.
-It’s a hefty little thing at 6.6 pounds, but at least there’s a handle molded into the back of the speaker for easier carrying.
+Sonos’ Move 2 isn’t “portable” in the same sense as the much smaller Roam, but it’s easy enough to lug around different rooms of your home or haul out to the backyard for a party.
+It’s a hefty little thing at over 6 pounds, but at least there’s a handle molded into the back of the speaker for easier carrying.

-Sound-wise, the Move might very well be Sonos’ best speaker dollar for dollar.
-It’s fuller and bassier than the outgoing Sonos One, which can’t be used unplugged, and is more than powerful enough to fill an outdoor patio area with sound.
-The Era 100’s switch to stereo puts it above the Move for me; it’s got greater clarity and sounds more dynamic as a result.
-But with the Move, you’re still getting very good audio and total freedom for where you put it.
-And best of all, Sonos’ portable speakers have automatic Trueplay, meaning they use their own built-in mics to produce the best possible audio for whatever environment you’re using them in.
+Sonos’ portable speakers have what’s called automatic Trueplay, meaning they use their own built-in mics to produce the best possible audio for whatever environment you’re using them in.
 Whenever the Move (or Roam) is picked up and put somewhere new, this process automatically happens in the background while you listen.
-One last thing: Sonos has made efforts to help the Move last long into the future by offering a battery replacement kit that can be purchased when the included battery no longer holds a satisfactory charge.
+Like the original Move, Sonos has made efforts to help the Move 2 last long into the future by offering a battery replacement kit that can be purchased when the included battery no longer holds a satisfactory charge.

 Best Sonos speaker for travel